delyle/Optimize-Symmetrical-Quadruped/README.md

 This software uses through-contact optimization (the general approach is described in [this PLOS Comp Biol paper](https://dx.doi.org/10.1371%2Fjournal.pcbi.1007444)) to find symmetrical gaits that optimize a work-based objective.
 This particular code was used to explore the effect of speed and moment of inertia on optimal gait, as described in [this preprint](https://www.biorxiv.org/content/10.1101/2020.04.24.060509v1).
 Optimal solutions and their beat number for a large set of moment of inertia and speed are also provided as MATLAB binaries.

-This code runs in MATLAB and has been tested on MATLAB 2019a.
+This code runs in MATLAB and has been tested on MATLAB 2019a for macOS.

 ## Running the code